ms1-learner/python-01-en/01_introduction_to_software_development_in_python/02_challenge/README.md

 # Challenge 2

-In `main.py`, replace a question mark with the corresponding Python code for each question.
+In `main.py`, the provided question marks indicate where you are expected to insert your code.
+Replace them with the correct Python code for each question.

-Be sure to write the formula instead of putting the result of the calculation.
+You are expected insert the formula to solves each problem, rather than inserting the expected result of each calculation.